 - This pie chart gives you a quick overview of the number of repeat vs. new visitors.
 A larger number of repeat visitors indicates loyal, returning customers.

-- The Real Time dashboard shows you traffic and engagement figures on a live, real time basis.
+- The Real Time dashboard shows you traffic and engagement figures on a live,

 - Use the Audience section to drill down on data related to your audience’s location, browser, platform, demographics, and interests.
 You can also do cohort analysis and visualize your audience’s flow through your site.